spacetelescope/webbpsf/docsource/relnotes.rst

 * Any and all detector effects, including intrapixel sensitivity variations.
 There is no plan to include these at any point in WebbPSF itself.
 Generate a subsampled PSF and use a separate detector model code instead.
 * Instrumental wavefront errors are not modeled separately, though they are included in some of the supplied RevV OPDs.
 * Coronagraphic masks are assumed to be perfect (i.e. the masks exactly match their design parameters.)
 * No edge effects near the center of the FQPMs.
+(However, these are believed to be negligible in practice based on detailed simulations by Remi Soummer.)

 Plans for Future Releases